 Student Debt Relief Plan: What to Know

 We will continue to keep you updated as we learn more information throughout the rest of the year.
-In the meantime, we’d like to share a couple articles to answer some questions you might have.
+In the meantime, we’d like to share these resources to help answer questions you might have.

 - Our student loan servicer, Student Choice, wrote this article sharing more information on the Student Debt Relief Plan and linking to other resources.

-If you’re wondering if you qualify for forgiveness, know you don’t qualify, or have student loan-related questions in general – please reach out to me, our College and Career Planner, at [email protected] or schedule an appointment to meet with me.
+- If you have student loan-related questions in general – please contact our free College Planner, Karly Scholl, at [email protected] or schedule an appointment to meet with her.